Quick guide

 The value is not scale.
 Borgarvirki is a compact basalt fortress site with a short climb, a rough stone enclosure, and a wide view over the surrounding farms, lake, and valley country.
 It works because it feels different from the coastal sea-stack and seal-watching stops nearby.

-A practical Iceland editor would add Borgarvirki to a slower Vatnsnes loop or a northbound day that already has room for small stops.
-The same editor would cut it from a day that is racing from West Iceland toward Lake Mývatn, Goðafoss, Dettifoss, or Akureyri.
+Add Borgarvirki to a slower Vatnsnes loop or a northbound day that already has room for small stops.
+Cut it from a day racing from West Iceland toward Lake Mývatn, Goðafoss, Dettifoss, or Akureyri.

 Worth the stop?